 Findings indicate that process automation is being used for a wide variety of tasks across organizations – everything from connecting Internet of Things (IoT) devices’ information flows to performing telco/voice interactions.
 For the second straight year the IoT topped the list as the most popular use case for automated processes, being utilized by 47% of respondents’ organizations.
 Other popular use cases include websites and customer portals, APIs and packaged enterprise applications.

 IT leaders cited a number of business drivers for pursuing process automation initiatives.
 A desire to deliver better customer service was the top priority for the second straight year, listed by 32% of all respondents.
 Other top drivers included a corporate/strategic push for digital transformation, saving money and reducing errors in business processes.

 Camunda commissioned Regina Corso Consulting to conduct a survey among IT decision makers to understand the state of process automation.
 This survey is among 606 ITDM in total with 252 from the United States, 125 from the United Kingdom, 126 from Germany and 103 from France.
 All respondents are at least somewhat involved in process automation at their company with at least 250 employees.

 Camunda is an open source software company innovating process automation with a developer-friendly approach that is standards-based, highly scalable and collaborative for business and IT.
-A community of tens of thousands of users across companies such as Allianz, ING, and Vodafone design, automate and improve mission-critical business processes end-to-end with Camunda, enabling them to build software applications more flexibly, collaboratively and efficiently, gaining the business agility, visibility and scale needed to drive digital transformation.
+A community of tens of thousands of users across companies such as ING and Vodafone design, automate and improve mission-critical business processes end-to-end with Camunda, enabling them to build software applications more flexibly, collaboratively and efficiently, gaining the business agility, visibility and scale needed to drive digital transformation.
 To learn more visit camunda.com.